23 Best Things to Do in Rome, Italy (+Map of Top Sights)

 22. Go (window) shopping at luxury boutiques

 Among many other things, Italy is also famous for its fashion.
 And while Rome isn’t as famous for fashion as Milan, you’ll find all the big names in the fashion industry represented here.
-So no trip to Rome would be complete without doing some (window) shopping at some of the most famous luxury boutiques!
+No trip to Rome would be complete without doing some (window) shopping at some of the most famous luxury boutiques!

 One of the best areas to go shopping in Rome is the neighborhood around the Spanish Steps – Piazza del Popolo.
 Here, you’ll find some of the most expensive fashion retailers in the world.
 In addition, there are also lots of main-street brands too.